hphelion/documentation/devplatform/helion/admin/server/configuration.html.md

 For example, to trust the GPG for the New Relic repository, add the following line to the *Dockerfile* for the base image:

 	RUN wget -O- https://download.newrelic.com/548C16BF.gpg | apt-key add -

+## Container NFS Mounts {#container_NFS}

+**Warning**: Reconfiguring ALS to allow user applications to mount NFS partitions has serious security implications.
+See the [Privileged Containers](/als/v1/admin/server/docker/#docker-privileged-containers) section for details.

+By default, application containers are unable to mount external filesystems (other than the built-in [Filesystem Service](/als/v1/user/services/filesystem/) via network protocols such as NFS.

+If the system has been configured to use ref:privileged containers <docker-privileged-containers> and *sudo* permissions have been explicitly allowed in the quota, NFS partitions can be mounted in application containers using application configuration similar to the following manifest.yml excerpt:
+requirements:

+	  ubuntu:
+	      - nfs-common
+	hooks:
+	  pre-running:
+	    - mkdir /mount/point
+	    - sudo mount nfs.server:/path/to/export /mount/point

+The IP address of the NFS server must also be added to the  docker/allowed_supnet_ips  list.
+For example:

+	kato config push fence docker/allowed_subnet_ips 10.0.0.110